Standing Rules

 A. Parliamentarian — This chairperson shall be the authority for the conduct of the meetings for the Branch Officers and the business meetings of the Branch.
 She shall be chairman of the Standing Rules Revision Committee.
 If the Branch does not have a Parliamentarian, these duties shall revert to the First Vice President.

-E. Any other special chairpersons deemed necessary.
+F. Any other special chairpersons deemed necessary.

-ARTICLE V MEETINGS
+Article V MEETINGS

-Section 1 Regular Meetings
+Section 1

 Regular meetings of the Palm Springs Branch shall be from October through May.
 In the months of October, November, December, January, February, March, April and May, the meeting shall be held on the third Tuesday of the month, at 11:30, unless a change is necessitated.
 The Branch Officers may request additional meetings for Exhibits or Fellowship.

-Section 2 Special Meetings
+Section 2

 Special meetings of the Branch may be called by the President or Vice Presidents, upon written request of a quorum of members in good standing.

-Section 3 Quorum
+Section 3

-Section 4 Rules of Governance
+Section 4

 In cases not provided for in the National Bylaws or these Standing Rules of Governance of the Palm Springs Branch, the current edition of Robert’s Rules of Order Newly Revised shall govern the proceedings of the Branch.

-ARTICLE VI FINANCES
+Article VI FINANCES

-Section 1 Property
+Section 1

 The fiscal year of this Branch shall be from May first to April thirtieth each year.